wonambi-python/wonambi/docs/source/gui/analysis.rst

 To obtain a summary spectral plot, averaging all segments and channels, check ``Plot mean spectrum``.

 ..
 NOTE::
-   The mean spectrum can only be obtained if each transformed segment has the same frequency granularity.
+   The mean spectrum can only be obtained if each transformed segment has the same number of frequency bins, i.e. the same frequency granularity.
-   The frequency granularity is set by the FFT length, which in a simple periodogram is set by the segment length.
+   Frequency granularity is set by the FFT length, which in a simple periodogram is equal to the segment length.
-   As a consequence, it is not possible to obtain the mean of a simple periodogram if the input segments vary in length, as would likely be the case if analyzing events or longest runs.
+   As a result, it is not possible to obtain the mean of a simple periodogram if the input segments vary in length, as would likely be the case if analyzing events or longest runs.
    There are a few workarounds:
-      1) Use ``Time-averaged``, a.k.a.
-Welch's method; in this case, FFT length is set by the time window.
+      1) Use a ``Time-averaged`` periodogram, a.k.a.
+Welch's method; in this case, FFT length is set by the time window ``Duration``.
+However, time-averaging is impractical for short data segments such as spindles.
-      2) Set a ``Fixed`` FFT length; however, this may result in some segments being truncated.
+      2) Set a ``Fixed`` FFT length; in this case, shorter segments will be zero-padded to the FFT length, but longer segments will be truncated (not recommended).
       3) Use ``Zero-pad to longest segment`` to set FFT length to the longest segment and zero-pad all shorter ones.
+This option is recommended for short data segments such as spindles.

-*Parameters*
+**Parameters**

 ``Scaling`` sets the type of frequency domain transformation.
 To obtain the power spectral density (PSD), set ``Scaling`` to 'power'.
 For the energy spectral density (ESD), set it to 'energy'.
-'fieldtrip' and 'chronux' type transformations are also provided, but note that these may violate Parseval's theorem.
+The 'fieldtrip' and 'chronux' type transformations are also provided, but note that these may violate Parseval's theorem.

 ``Taper`` sets the type of tapering function (a.k.a. windowing function) to use.
 Commonly used tapers are 'boxcar', 'hann' and 'dpss' (see below for 'dpss').